 \subsubsection{Visual Analysis}

+Referring to the visual results of the experiments (Figs. \ref{fig:denoise_128_} and \ref{fig:denoise_real}), we can observe that our methods are able to recover the graph signals fairly well.
+In these figures, the area of each node is proportional to the magnitude of the error, with larger areas indicating larger errors.
+It is important to note that, while the color range for the observations is clipped to [0,1] to standardize the color bars across all figures, the magnitude of the error represented by the node sizes is not clipped.
+As a result, some nodes may have the same color but different sizes, indicating different error magnitudes.

-Referring to the visual results of the experiments (Fig. \ref{fig:denoise_64_}, \ref{fig:denoise_128_}, \ref{fig:denoise_real}), we can see how our methods can recover the graph signals fairly well.
-We should note that in noise intense settings (Fig. \ref{fig:denoise_128_}), the small area in the top middle of the graph with high signal values is being overly smoothed.
-Putting aside the difficulty of the setting due to the noise intensity, the nature of the underlying distribution (Fig.\ref{fig:data}) is also making the problem harder to solve.
-The part of the distribution with high values appears as spike signals in both vertex and temporal domains.
-Comparing Fig. \ref{fig:denoise_64_} and \ref{fig:denoise_128_}, denser graphs are easier to recover, as more vertices are part of the high signal value area, facilitating the signal smoothness in the vertex domain.
-For the same reason, lower signal velocity facilitates signal smoothness in the temporal domain, enhancing the performance of the methods that leverage the temporal domain prior.
+In Fig. \ref{fig:denoise_128_}, we see that a small region in the top middle of the graph, where signal values are high, is being overly smoothed.
+Beyond the challenge posed by the high noise level, the underlying distribution characteristics (Fig. \ref{fig:data}) also contribute to the difficulty of the problem.
+The part of the distribution with high values manifests as spike signals in both the vertex and temporal domains, making accurate recovery harder.

+For the same reason, lower sensor velocities help preserve signal smoothness in the temporal domain, thereby improving the performance of methods that leverage temporal domain priors.